Dane Sardinha: Philadelphia Phillies

 On January 7, 2010, Sardinha signed a minor-league contract with an invitation to spring training with the Philadelphia Phillies.
 After beginning the season with the Lehigh Valley IronPigs, he was called up to the Phillies to replace Scott Mathieson before a game with the Minnesota Twins on June 19.
 On June 24, Sardinha hit his first Major League home run against Cleveland Indians reliever Héctor Ambriz.
 On June 30, he hit his second home run against his former team, the Cincinnati Reds.
 On July 10, he was designated for assignment as Carlos Ruiz was activated from the disabled list.

 The Phillies purchased his contract on April 29, 2011.
 He was outrighted to Triple-A on June 24, after making 43 plate appearances for Philadelphia and recording a .219 batting average.
 He elected free agency on October 10.

 Baltimore Orioles

 Sardinha signed a minor league contract with the Baltimore Orioles on February 8, 2012.
 However, he failed his physical examination, nullifying the deal.

 Hawaii Stars

-He signed with the independent Hawaii Stars of the Pacific Association for 2013.
+Sardinha signed with the independent Hawaii Stars of the Pacific Association for 2013.

 Personal life

 Sardinha has two younger brothers, both baseball players.
-Duke is an infielder in the Colorado Rockies organization and his youngest, Bronson, was an outfielder with the New York Yankees in 2007.
+Duke was an infielder in the Colorado Rockies organization and his youngest, Bronson, was an outfielder with the New York Yankees in 2007.